How To Build Your Own Work Breakdown Structure Dictionary, And What You Should Include In It.

 List All Interdependencies

 Your work package’s precursors and descendants are listed in the Interdependencies section of your WBS Dictionary.
 When creating the project’s network diagram, these interrelations will become crucial.
 If a work package has any predecessors, you won’t be able to start the new one until the past ones are finished.
-In a building project, for example, you wouldn’t be able to paint the inside of the structure without having completed the main foundations, erected the frame, and built the structural wall itself first.
-This type of dependency should always be recorded inside your WBS dictionary.

 All Accepted Details